dartilesm/vue-stitches/README.md

 Read more about nuxt plugins [here](https://nuxtjs.org/docs/configuration-glossary/configuration-plugins/)

 > Previously what we did was globally register **vue-stitches** to be
-> able to use it in our components
+> able to use it in our components or elements

 ### Usage
-Use VueStitches in your components as **v-stitches** directive and pass them your css styles.
+Use VueStitches in your components or elements as **v-stitches** directive.
+The directive expects an array with two positions `[cssFunction, variantObj]` or css function directly `cssFunction`.
 Let's see an example
 ```
 // styles.js